 You can request an outbound taxi from the Edinburgh Campus at the main reception desk.

 The mainline rail network serves the centre of Edinburgh well.
 Edinburgh Waverley is at the east end of Princes Street and Haymarket Station is at the west end.
 Curriehill Station, one mile from the University, offers a frequent service to Edinburgh Waverley and a service to Glasgow Central Station.

-We do not recommend alighting at either Edinburgh Park or Curriehill as there is no direct transport link to the campus from these stations.
+We do not recommend alighting at Edinburgh Park, Edinburgh Gateway or Curriehill as there is no direct transport link to the campus from these stations.
 Proceed to Haymarket and catch a number 25 bus from Dalry Road (terminating at Riccarton).

 Rail timetables can be found on the National Rail website.